UFAL-DSG/pykaldi/src/pykaldi/README.rst

 Testing on sample data
 ----------------------
-In the ``pykaldi/binutils`` directory there are scripts, which wraps Kaldi Python decoders.
+The demo in ``kaldi/egs/vystadial/online_demo`` directory wraps Pykaldi Python recognisers.
-The scripts decode few sample utterances with pretrained toy acoustic and language models.
+The scripts decode few sample utterances with pretrained acoustic and language models.
-The scripts are described in `<pykaldi/binutils/README.rst>`_